Announcements for Sunday, February 18:

-THE FLOWERS have been placed on the altar by the Startin family in honour of Alan’s birthday.
+THE FLOWERS have been placed on the altar to the glory of God.

 • There is a need for the following donations: clean, gently used or new winter clothing, including dark coloured gloves, toques and socks (preferably not wool) together with winter coats, sweaters and warm pants, boots and even running shoes.
 These items will help our homeless population through a winter that is mostly spent outdoors.
 Please leave donations in the bin marked “Clothes for the Homeless”.

 • Donations to the Food Bank are also sorely needed this time of year.
 Please leave any items in the bin marked “Food for the Hungry.”

 GUITAR LESSONS : Yvon’s guitar lessons are held on Thursdays evenings from 7 pm to 8:15 pm.
 A $10.00 donation is suggested.
 For more information contact Yvon Malenfant at 778-862-5240 or e-mail email@example.com.